RKSinghDU/drec-commerce-du/SUBMISSION_GUIDE.md

 ## Where to submit

 Applications are NOT submitted through GitHub.
 Submit through the Department's online intake (Google Form -> Drive), which keeps your personal data within the institutional environment.
-Contact drec.commerce@du.ac.in for the current intake link.
+Contact phd@commerce.du.ac.in for the current intake link.

 ## Format